-We love travelling at Rentabus, be it solo, as a family, or in a group, there’s so much to see and do, and every adventure is unique.
+We love travelling at Rentabus, be it solo, as a family, in a group, or with your team, there’s so much to see and do, and every adventure is unique.
 While solo travel in New Zealand can be liberating, Auckland is a place that lends itself to travelling with company.
 The activities are big and bold, the food is generous, and the natural wonders invite exploration.
 As a wise woman once said, “There is little more exhilarating than marvelling at the world, and marvelling together.”

 At Rentabus, we took on the daunting task of finding the best group activities in Auckland.
 This year’s winners list features sites in and around Auckland perfect for a family adventure or exploring with friends.

 Whether it’s staring into the dormant volcanic crater of Rangitoto Island, strolling through the idyllic seaside village of Devonport or snorkelling the tranquil waters off Goat Island, these group activities will be the perfect addition to your holiday.